How to Reduce Shipping Costs

 Does free delivery increase sales?

 Shipping packages free absolutely does increase sales as studies have shown it to lead to a significant reduction in cart abandonment, which is a very good thing for the bottom line of any business.
-It is important to offer the free delivery at the right moment in the purchasing cycle though, as it is most effective once a customer has already decided they want the product.
-Seeing a free shipping at that moment results in more customers going through with their purchases.
+It is important to offer free delivery at the right moment in the purchasing cycle, though, as it is most effective once a customer has already decided they want the product.
+Seeing free shipping at that moment results in more customers going through with their purchases.

 Image: Depositphotos